 Strong arguments were put forth that the Wire Act was written to address sports betting specifically, but the Department of Justice at the time interpreted the Wire Act as applying to all forms of online gambling.

-You will notice, however, that the Wire Act makes no mention of penalties for people who merely place wagers online; the Wire Act targets the business of gambling, not the act of participating.
+You will notice, however, that the Wire Act does not mention penalties for people who merely place wagers online; the Wire Act targets the business of gambling, not the act of participating.

 This interpretation of the Wire Act set the stage for how online gambling would be treated in the US during those early years.
 While it was clearly illegal under federal law to operate an online casino in the United States, there was no penalty for playing at one.